isapms/olx-women-workshop-backend/INSTRUCTIONS.md

 	return dbConn
 }
 ```
-10. Then we will update our main function `main.go` and call to function to make the connection to DB:
+10. Then we will update the `main.go` file and call the function `CreateConn` to make the connection to database:
 ```diff
 package main